jxn-30/better-moodle/README.md

 Your Userscript-Manager _should_ regularly check for updates.
 You may always update manually by opening [installation link][installation].

-If enabled, better-moodle will also show a small red dot next to the settings icon in the navigation bar, if an update is available.
+If enabled, Better-Moodle will also show a small red dot next to the settings icon in the navigation bar, if an update is available.
 A button that allows updating (if an update is available) can be found within the settings menu.

 ## Changelog